- O. Milton Fine II,

 of the Comprehensive Managed Care Program which was established

 by Act 796 of 1993.
-This division also issues Change of Physician and Independent Medical Examination orders.
+This division also issues Change of Physician orders.

 The Special Funds Division is comprised of two individual funds: the Second Injury Trust Fund and the Death and Permanent Total Disability Trust Fund.
 The Second Injury Trust Fund was statutorily created to encourage employment of disabled workers by limiting, in the event of subsequent injury, the employer's liability for permanent disability benefits.
 Act 1415 of 2007 amended Arkansas Code § 11-9-525, by stating that no new claims shall be filed with the Second Injury Fund on or after January 1, 2008.